 - Manchester United scored twice in the last three minutes to win the 1999 UEFA Champions' League.

-- Apparently, Manchester United assistent manager Steve McClaren had asked his boss Sir Alex Ferguson whether United would return to 4-4-2 (from 4-3-3) in extra time.
+- Apparently, Manchester United assistant manager Steve McClaren had asked his boss Sir Alex Ferguson whether United would return to 4-4-2 (from 4-3-3) in extra time.
 Ferguson replied "We'll win it before."

-- In the 2003 Rugby World Cup, a last second winning drop-goal in extra-time from Jonny Wilkinson, replying to a last minute penalty from Elton Flatley of Australia, averted rugby union's first ever sudden-death third extra-time period to win the tournament for England.
+- A Who Needs Sudden Death? variation in the 2003 Rugby World Cup final: a winning drop-goal in extra-time from Jonny Wilkinson with 27 seconds to go, replying to a last minute penalty from Elton Flatley of Australia, averted rugby union's first ever sudden-death third extra-time period to win the tournament for England.